manelpuig/rUBot_mecanum_ws/Documentation/01_rubot_model_control.md

 The rUBot model includes different sensors and actuators:

 Sensors:
-- a two-dimensional camera: correspondas to RBPi camera
+- a two-dimensional camera: correspondas to USB camera
 - a 360º RPLidar A1M8 (https://www.robotshop.com/es/es/rplidar-a1m8-kit-desarrollo-escaner-laser-360-grados.html)

 Actuator:
 - Mecanum drive actuator: based on 4 DC motors with encoders to obtain the Odometry information

-The full model contains also information about the sensor and actuator controllers using specific Gazebo plugins (http://gazebosim.org/tutorials?tut=ros_gzplugins#Tutorial:UsingGazebopluginswithROS).
+The full model contains also information about the sensor and actuator controllers using specific **Gazebo plugins** (http://gazebosim.org/tutorials?tut=ros_gzplugins#Tutorial:UsingGazebopluginswithROS).

 Gazebo plugins give your URDF models greater functionality and compatible with ROS messages and service calls for sensor output and motor input.

 These plugins can be referenced through a URDF file, and to insert them in the URDF file, you have to follow the sintax:

 ### **Camera sensor plugin**
 This sensor is integrated as a link and fixed joint for visual purposes.
 Review the joint and link definition in URDF model.